 - Almost every one of our 150 tutors is a practising lawyer, and all are dedicated, enthusiastic, committed and keen to share their experience with the next generation of lawyers.

+You will take 5 core and 3 optional courses.
+This allows you to select courses which suit your areas of interest or meet the requirements of your future employers in the legal profession.
 Our courses are delivered through a combination of on-line resources, e-modules, lectures and by small group tutorials (12 or less).
-Our team of 125 highly experienced, enthusiastic and committed tutors, almost all of whom are practising solicitors or advocates, are all focused on ensuring that you meet the requirement of a “Day 1 ready trainee” by the end of each course.
+Our team of 150 highly experienced, enthusiastic and committed tutors, almost all of whom are practising solicitors or advocates, are all focused on ensuring that you meet the requirement of a “Day 1 ready trainee” by the end of each course.

-- Criminal litigation (Incorporating Advocacy, Evidence and Procedure and Negotiation)
+- Criminal litigation (incorporating advocacy, evidence and procedure and negotiation)

-- Property Law and Conveyancing (Incorporating commercial leases)
+- Property Law and Conveyancing (incorporating commercial leases)

 - Business, ethics, finance and practice awareness.

-- Advanced criminal litigation (Incorporating Advocacy)
+- Advanced criminal litigation (incorporating advocacy)